-A: I’ve been around old people all my life.
-My dad was the youngest of nine children, so family gatherings consisted of all these old people—and me.
+A: I’ve been around aging people all my life.
+My dad was the youngest of nine children, so family gatherings consisted of all these people—and me.
 My youthful arrogance was that I felt bad for them.
-Then, when I would meet a vital 85-year-old, I’d wonder why they are in that situation, while a lot of other old people, like my father’s family, aren’t.
+Then, when I would meet a vital 85-year-old, I’d wonder why they were in that situation while a lot of their peers, like those in my father’s family, weren’t.

 Q: And that that led to your professional interest?

 A: Gerontology and studies of aging have always interested me.
 But going back to graduate school, it was an intellectual experience.
 As I’ve gotten older, it’s gotten less intellectual and more personal.
 Seeing me get up in front of an audience can often ignite the passions of aging person who might think to themselves, I can age that way.
 Or it might give adult children of aging parents a better understanding of what it means to add quality years to a loved one’s life.

 Q: Did you have a particular role model for aging?

 A: My mother lived to 96 and was independent until she died.
 At 91, she was getting a little shaky, and we suggested she move to a new assisted living facility.
 Two days before the moving van was coming, I went to have dinner with her and she told me she wasn’t going because her coffee table wouldn’t fit in the new apartment.

 At first, I got frustrated and thought, So, we’ll get a new coffee table.
 But then I realized that what she was really saying was she didn’t want to move and that this mattered a great deal to her.
 And why did I care if she moved or not?
 So I brought in someone to be with her every day, and she died having lived in her apartment the whole time.
 She taught me a lot.